peterkuma/masters-thesis/chapters/06_shortwave-intermittency.md

-In order to evaluate accuracy and performance of the implementation of shortwave intermittency, we performed a number of simulations (experiments) with the ALADIN/ALARO NWP model and analysed the results.
+In order to evaluate accuracy and performance of the implementation of shortwave intermittency, we performed a number of simulations (experiments) with the ALADIN NWP model and analysed the results.

 ### Analysis Description